US STOCKS-Futures slump after Britons vote to leave EU

 "This is going to catch a lot of people wrong-footed, end of discussion.
 Obviously markets were not pricing this in."

-Citigroup, Bank of America, JPMorgan and Goldman Sachs slumped by between 6.6 percent and 8.5 percent.
+Citigroup and Bank of America slumped more than 7 percent each while JPMorgan was off about 6 percent.
 U.S. banks have large operations in London.

 U.S. short-term interest rate futures rose to contract highs amid speculation the Federal Reserve could cut interest rates to help shield the economy from any global fallout.